alphagov/accessibility-community-notes-and-discussion/standard.md

 We want everyone to be able to use our services.
 This is the right thing to do, and it is also the [law in the UK](http://www.legislation.gov.uk/ukpga/2010/15/contents).

+## Who is responsible for accessibility?

+We are all responsible for accessibility.
+This includes:
+* Product, service and delivery managers
+* User researchers
+* Content producers
+* Designers
+* Developers and testers

 ## Meeting the standard

 Your service must meet this accessibility standard to pass the [service assessment](https://www.gov.uk/service-manual/service-assessments/check-if-you-need-a-service-assessment).